Kernel configuration

 Secure Computing Berkeley Packet Filter (Seccomp BPF) is a kernel security technology that enables the creation of sandboxes that define the context in which a process may make system calls.
 The thread synchronization (TSYNC) feature enables the use of Seccomp BPF from multithreaded programs.
 This ability is limited to architectures that have Seccomp support upstream (ARM, ARM64, x86, and x86_64).

-Android 10 includes the Android Live-Lock Daemon (llkd), which is designed to catch and mitigate kernel deadlocks.
-For details on using the llkd, refer to Android Live-Lock Daemon.
+Android 10 includes the Android live-lock daemon (llkd), which is designed to catch and mitigate kernel deadlocks.
+For details on using the llkd, refer to Android live-lock daemon.

 vDSO32 on ARM64